The 2018 Start With Hello Week Student Voices Contest has ended. Please check back soon for information on the 2019 Student Voices Contest.

 Winners: At least three winners from each category and grade division will be selected.

 Awards Per Grade Division: 1st place – $200; 2nd place – $100; 3rd place – $50.
-In addition to monetary awards, winning entries will be on display at the SAVE Promise Club Youth Summit in April 2019.
+In addition to monetary awards, winning entries will be on display at the SAVE Promise Club Youth Summit.
 Some entries will also be used in Sandy Hook Promise’s promotional material.

 The teacher or adult champion named in the contest submission will also receive a monetary award of $50 as well.